syncthing/syncthing/.github/ISSUE_TEMPLATE/01-feature.md

 ---
 name: Feature request
-about: If you're just not sure how to do something, see "ask a question".
+about: If you're just not sure how to do something, see "I need help / I have a question".
 labels: enhancement, needs-triage
 ---

-### Include required information

-Please be sure to include at least:

- - what problem your new feature would solve
+### What problem does your new feature solve?

- - how or why you think it is generally useful (i.e., not just for you)
+### How or why do you think it is generally useful (i.e., not just for you)?

- - what alternatives or workarounds you considered
+### What alternatives or workarounds have you considered?